The best cities and towns to visit in Peru

 Arequipa

+We recommend: Booking a tour of the Colca Canyon, which is twice as deep as Arizona’s Grand Canyon

 Peru’s second city is overlooked by snow-capped volcanoes and blessed with much of the finest colonial architecture in the country.
-The city centre is surrounded by areas filled with religious buildings, such as the Santa Catalina monastery or the cathedral, and beautiful white-washed streets.
+The city centre is surrounded by areas filled with religious buildings, such as the Santa Catalina Monastery or the city’s cathedral, and beautiful white-washed streets.

 For something thoroughly Peruvian, start at the Museo Santuario Indios, where you’ll discover the mummied remains of an Incan sacrifice; visit the cathedral’s museum or the Museum of Contemporary Art for something less unsettling.
 Break for lunch, or a souvenir, at San Camilo market, home to fresh produce, local handicrafts and street food (including traditional stuffed hot peppers and stir-fried salted beef).
 Continue on to neighbourhoods such as trendy San Lazaro, the oldest area of the city known for its buildings made from a volcanic stone called ashlar, or quieter Yanahuara, where there are several well-preserved colonial churches.